tanmaypeshane/CODESOFT/README.md

 4. Make sure that please link the css file and images to its absolute path before judging the actual project.
 5. we are sorry for this inconvience occured but I tried our best to resolve this.
 6. If still you are failed to open our project, I've provided screenshots of my project.
+7. If you fail to link the file you can check the screenshot of the file I've uploaded.